emilyfertig/jax/docs/jit-compilation.md

 (If you want debug printing, use {func}`jax.debug.print`.
 To express general side-effects at the cost of performance, see {func}`jax.experimental.io_callback`.
 To check for tracer leaks at the cost of performance, use with {func}`jax.check_tracer_leaks`).

 When tracing, JAX wraps each argument by a *tracer* object.
-These tracers then record all JAX operations performed on them during the function call (which happens in regular Python).
+Tracer objects are what `jax.jit` uses to extract the sequence of operations specified by the function.
+Basic tracers are stand-ins that encode the **shape** and **dtype** of the arrays, but are agnostic to the values.
+The tracers record all JAX operations performed on them during the function call (which happens in regular Python).
 Then, JAX uses the tracer records to reconstruct the entire function.
 The output of that reconstruction is the jaxpr.
 Since the tracers do not record the Python side-effects, they do not appear in the jaxpr.
 However, the side-effects still happen during the trace itself.
+The sequence of computations recorded in the jaxpr can then be efficiently applied within XLA to new inputs with the same shape and dtype, without having to re-execute the Python code.

 Note: the Python `print()` function is not pure: the text output is a side-effect of the function.
 Therefore, any `print()` calls will only happen during tracing, and will not appear in the jaxpr: